flodlc/http-wizard/README.md

 ## Usage

 Currently http-wizard uses Zod or Typebox for validation.
-Here is an exemple with Zod.
+Here is an example with Zod.

 Let's first create a route on the server: